cfe-lab/Kive/docs/admin.md

 * Install PostgreSQL - main database for the project
 * Install Singularity - isolates developer pipelines from the host machine
-* Install Docker - for backward compatibility, now replaced by Singularity
 * Install MySQL/MariDB - stores Slurm's accounting data
 * Install Slurm - allocates memory and processors for multiple jobs across the cluster